map-of-pi/map-of-pi-docker/backend/README.md

 ### Build the Project

-- Run `npm run build` to build the project; compile Typescript into Javascript for production to the `.dist` folder.
+- Run `yarn run build` to build the project; compile Typescript into Javascript for production to the `.dist` folder.
     - The build artifacts are bundled for production mode.

 ### Execute the Development Server

 - Create .env file from the .env.development template and replace placeholders with actual values.
-- Execute `npm run dev` to connect to nodemon and MongoDB server.
+- Execute `yarn run dev` to connect to nodemon and MongoDB server.
 - Navigate to http://localhost:8001/ in your browser.
 - Execute **Frontend Local Execution** for integration testing.
 Alternatively, utilize API tools like Insomnia or Postman to execute the API endpoints.
     - The application will automatically reload if you change any of the source files.